What is a Stewardship Renewal?

 Our definition of Stewardship of Treasure: The wise and just management of my financial resources; giving a proportionate amount of my income to the parish.

-The bottom line about financial support: We need to take seriously the Biblical concept of the tithe, and start giving based on a percentage of income.
+The bottom line about financial support: Everything we have comes from God.
+When we take seriously the Biblical concept of the tithe and start giving based on a percentage of our income, it is an act of trust that He can do more with whatever amount I commit than I can.
 It’s our responsibility to support the Church with our personal involvement and our financial support.

 What kind of Treasure commitments should I make?
-Our goal is to give five percent of income to the offertory.
+Our goal at Holy Apostles is to work toward giving 10% of our income to God.
 Grab a calculator and figure out your target gift based on your total household income.
-Then make a plan for increasing your gift incrementally to reach five percent.
+Then make a plan for increasing your gift incrementally to reach 10%.
 During our Stewardship Renewal, choose a weekly or monthly gift to the parish, and be faithful to it for the next year.
+When you are discerning how much to give, keep in mind that the parish tithes a certain percentage of the offertory to charitable causes for those in need.
+Some people choose to tithe 10% to the parish; others give 5% to the parish and designate the rest to other religious organizations.
+Whatever you are able to give, remember that no one can outgive God!

-Please bring your Commitment Card to Mass on Commitment Weekend — Sept.
-30 and Oct.
-1. How will you use your time, talent, and treasure in our parish?
+Please bring your Commitment Card to Mass on Commitment Sunday, October 14-15.
+How will you use your time, talent, and treasure in our parish?